August 2020 `

 The Head Teacher and Administrative salaries are now being fully supported by generous donations.

 Along with those accomplishments, due to very generous donations in memory of Nancy Wright as well as others, the construction of a new building, “The Nancy Wright Building”, is well underway!
-The building will consist of three Nursery Program classrooms, a teacher workroom, a storage room and a “Women’s Empowerment Center (WEC)”, where women of the village will work together to make local crafts, enable them to gain resources to become self-sufficient and further contribute to the well-being of the community.
+The building will consist of three Nursery Program classrooms, a teacher workroom, a storage room, and a “Women’s Empowerment Center (WEC)”, where women of the village will work together to make local crafts, enabling them to gain resources to become self-sufficient and further contribute to the well-being of the community.
 The WEC leadership team has been visiting the site to plan for the opening.

 The new building (left) is on a parcel of land adjacent to the original school shade structure that MUCCO was able to buy using funds from MEF.
 It is close to the main road, which will be improved by the government in the next few years.
 It will provide a wonderful location for the women to sell their wares, as tourists pass through the village on the way to the lodges.
-Currently the roof is being completed.
+Currently, the roof is being completed.

-The next steps are to finish the brick work, purchase and install doors and windows, plaster the walls and pour the floors.
+The next steps are to finish the brickwork, purchase and install doors and windows, plaster the walls, and pour the floors.
 Then, we will need to purchase furniture and equipment for the WEC.

 To finish and equip the building, we need;

-- $2,900 to finish the brickwork, plaster the walls and pour the floors
+- $2,900 to finish the brickwork, plaster the walls, and pour the floors

-- $4,000 to furnish the school with desks, tables, chairs, bookcases and school supplies
+- $4,000 to furnish the school with desks, tables, chairs, bookcases, and school supplies

 - $2,600 to provide the equipment for the WEC to create crafts and clothes to sell